johnko/delugefs/README.md

 - split up the mount logic and the sync logic so that root can mount and talk to a an unprivileged MetaSyncLayer and SyncLayer
 - MetaSyncLayer could use [syncthing](https://syncthing.net/) (with recursive folder scan disabled) for metadata and chunks in separate repos,
 - or MetaSyncLayer syncthing for metadata and SyncLayer torrent for chunks (to grab from multiple sources)
+- can we run multiple instances of syncthing on one computer with different programroot folders? or do we have to do something like OpenZFS vdevs?

 - manually add external network peer (this should be handled by syncthing)
 - Firewall hole punching for git on peers behind NAT/firewalls (handled by syncthing and torrent dht)
 - remote the "keep_pushing" loop and let syncthing handle that
 - remove git (let syncthing handle conflicts)
-- local network peers autodiscovery for introductions in syncthing??
+- local network peers autodiscovery to suggest in syncthing??

 - if I/O across the FUSE boundary is still CPU limited around ~10MB/s, see if tmpfs/ramdisk will help